lachlanjc/next-theme-starter/README.md

 of Next.js with the best performance.
 Refer to [their documentation](https://vercel.com/docs#deploy-an-existing-project) for more details.

 Alternatively, can deploy your site on [Netlify](https://netlify.com), which is also free.
+Refer to [their documentation](https://docs.netlify.com/configure-builds/common-configurations/#next-js) on the necessary configuration.